Dynamics of superconducting pairs in the two-dimensional Hubbard model

 Here we revisit the problem of the dynamics of the superconducting pairs in the 2D Hubbard model using state of the art calculations based on CDMFT~\cite{kotliarRMP, maier, tremblayR} at finite temperature.
 Methodologically, the added value of our work is twofold.
 First, taking advantage of algorithmic improvements and large investment of computing time, we explore a dataset encompassing a wide range of interaction $U$ and a comprehensive group of doping levels.
 Second, our findings are a direct computational result based solely on the Green’s function obtained in CDMFT, with no other assumptions coming e.g. from low-frequency theories.
-Using this approach, we systematically quantify the dependence on doping and $U$ of the characteristic time scales where pairing occurs and their relative contribution to pairing.
-We find a rich structure in the dynamics of the correlations of the paired electrons, with pair-forming alternating with pair-breaking processes as a function of frequency.
-Our key finding is that the high frequency pair-forming processes are outweighed by their corresponding pair-breaking processes, so that the net contribution to pairing comes only from the low frequency pair-forming processes.
+Using this approach, we systematically quantify the dependence on doping and $U$ of the characteristic frequency scales where pairing occurs and their relative contribution to pairing.
+For all values of doping and $U$, we find a rich structure in the dynamics of the correlations of the paired electrons, with pair-forming processes mainly confined on the energy scale set by $J$ and followed by pair-breaking processes.
+Hence, the net contribution to pairing comes only from the low frequency pair-forming processes.

 {\it Model and Method}-- We study the 2D Hubbard model on the square lattice, $H = - \sum_{ij \sigma} t_{ij} c_{i\sigma}^{\dagger} c_{j\sigma} + U\sum_{i} n_{i\uparrow} n_{i\downarrow} -\mu \sum_{i\sigma} n_{i\sigma}$.
 Here, $c_{i\sigma}$ ($c_{i\sigma}^{\dagger}$) is the operator that destroys (creates) an electron with spin $\sigma=\{ \uparrow, \downarrow \}$ at site $i$, $n=c_{i\sigma}^{\dagger}c_{i\sigma}$ is the number operator, $t_{ij}$ is the hopping amplitude between nearest neighbour sites, $U$ is the onsite Coulomb repulsion, and $\mu$ is the chemical potential which changes the occupation $n$ and thus the hole doping $\delta=1-n$.
 We set $t_{ij}=t=1$ as our energy unit.